Japan: Chomeiji Temple Has Been Overlooking Lake Biwa for Thirteen Centuries

 4. Monumental Staircase

-Chomeiji is famous for its staircase made of cut stones, totaling about 800 steps.
+Chomeiji is famous for its staircase made of cut stones, totaling 808 steps.
 Climbing this staircase is considered a form of purification and an act of devotion for pilgrims.
 One also understands the choice of location for the establishment of this temple when visiting it for the first time.

 The natural context is unparalleled, but the significant slope required the construction of this spectacular and physically demanding staircase for those who wish to venture on it.
 But isn't photography worth this price?
 See my articles on the physical condition of the photographer and walking as a tool for creativity.